-When you are dining out with food allergies, planning ahead is important.
-Follow these tips on what to do before you go out to have a better dining experience.
+When you are eating out with food allergies, planning ahead is important.
+Follow these tips for a better dining experience.

 - Buffets: With a wide variety of foods so close to one another, the risk for accidental exposure and cross-contact is high.

-- Bakeries: There is a high risk of cross-contact, since many items are made with the some of the top 8 allergens and many are not packaged.
+- Bakeries: There is a high risk of cross-contact, since many items are made with the top eight allergens.
+Also, many baked goods are not packaged.

 - Consider chain restaurants, especially when you’re traveling.
-Each restaurant is likely to use the same ingredients and prepare foods the same way, and a growing number are allergy-aware.
+Each restaurant is likely to use the same ingredients and prepare foods the same way.
+And a growing number of them are allergy-aware.

-- If you plan to attend a catered event where the food will be prepared in advance, ask if it’s possible to provide an allergy-friendly option.
+- Ask the caterer.
+If you plan to attend a catered event, inquire if it’s possible to provide an allergy-friendly meal option.

 - Call ahead and ask to speak to a manager.
 Chef Joel Schaefer has put together some tips and sample questions for calling restaurants.

-- Timing is everything.
+- Know that timing is everything.
 Choose a day and time when restaurant kitchens are not as busy.
 The best time to dine at any restaurant is during the first hour of a service period.
 The staff is more alert and attentive, and the kitchen is much cleaner.
 If possible, plan for an early meal.

 - Bring a chef card.
 This wallet-sized card lists your food allergies and states that your food must be cooked in a clean and safe area to avoid cross-contact.
 FARE has a chef card template available in English and nine foreign languages.

 - Be prepared.
-No matter how carefully you’ve planned or how safe you feel at a particular restaurant, never leave home without your epinephrine auto-injector and any additional medications, and be sure to wear your medical identification (e.g., bracelet, other jewelry).
+No matter how carefully you’ve planned or how safe you feel at a particular restaurant, accidents can still happen when you’re dining out.
+Never leave home without your epinephrine auto-injector and any additional medications your doctor prescribes.
+Consider wearing your medical identification (e.g., bracelet, other jewelry) as well.